-There is no denying the cleaning frenzy that has spread like wild fire online over the last few months, so I would like to say from the start this is NOT another jumping on the bandwagon post but more of a recommendation of what I found has worked for me.
-First of all I would like to make it clear that I’m not judging all of these accounts or slating one because I like another………..nope, I’m firmly in the camp that there is enough room online for everyone doing their own thing in the way that suits them!
-So this is just a recommendation on what works for me ( and hopefully others too) in regards to my illness and pain levels.
+There is no denying the cleaning frenzy that has spread like wild fire online over the last few months.
+So I would like to say from the start this is NOT another jumping on the bandwagon post, but more of a recommendation of what I found has worked for me.
+First of all I would like to make it clear that I’m not judging any of these accounts or slating one because I like another.
+I’m firmly in the camp that there is enough room online for everyone doing their own thing in the way that suits them.
+This is just a recommendation on how to stay in control of the housework with chronic illness that totally works for me in regards to my illness and pain levels.

-I make no secret of the fact I have chronic illness which sees me deal with chronic, persistent pain daily…………in fact I cannot remember the last day I was pain free………….to be fair if I woke up pain free I would probably think I had died.
+I make no secret of the fact I have chronic illness which sees me deal with chronic, persistent pain daily.
+In fact I cannot remember the last day I was pain free.
+Not to be flippant but if I woke up pain free I would probably think I had died.

-Anyway, before this HUGE cleaning frenzy craze took hold of everyone I literally stumbled upon an Instagram account that was less about just cleaning random things at any time and more about a cleaning method that allowed people to be housework free for the whole weekend ( I mean who wouldn’t want that anyway!) but was well thought out and covered the whole house on a weekly rotation while keeping to a minimal amount of time……….
-30 minutes a day in this case.
-The more I read the more I knew this method would work for me as I like that sort of routine to follow.
+Anyway, before this HUGE cleaning frenzy craze took hold of everyone I literally stumbled upon an Instagram account that was less about just cleaning random things at any one time and more about a cleaning method that spanned over the week.
+It’s been well thought out and covered the whole house on a weekly rotation while keeping to a minimal amount of time.
+Just 30 minutes a day in this case.
+The more I read the more I knew this method would work for me.

 So having learned some things along the way I thought I would share my wisdom to either save you a crap load of money ( no they really do not need everything AND the kitchen sink) or reassure you that your little baby will be just FINE!